slvDev/YoutubeDownloaderJS/README.md

 ### How to use

-FFMPEG shoude installed in system sinse video and audio dowload separetly to achive best quality.
+FFMPEG should be installed in the system since video and audio download separately to achieve the best quality.

 [Install ffmpeg](https://ffmpeg.org/)
 ```